frkdrgt/instagram-crawler-api/README.md

 # Instagram Crawler API

-Crawl Instagram images ande videos using Puppeter library.
+Crawl Instagram images and videos using Puppeter library.
 It creates a json file.
 Use responsibly.

 ## Installation